orlicekm/CsharpCourse/Lectures/Lecture04/PITCHME.md

 ---
 ## Entity Framework (EF)
-* **Official definition:** *“Entity Framework is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+* **Official definition:** *“Entity Framework is an object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects.
 It eliminates the need for most of the data-access code that developers usually need to write.”*
 * **Object-relational mapping framework**
 * By Microsoft
 * Enhancement to ADO.NET